“Not by might, nor by power, but by my Spirit” (Zechariah 4:6)

 If you are interested in joining the rosary prayer warriors around the globe, and you don’t know yet how to pray the rosary, please read on:

 The rosary is a strong, meditative prayer based on events in the Gospel.
 Throughout history people have been praying the rosary to fend off enemies, in moments of great need, for their families and for challenges in everyday life.
 People all over the globe still pray the rosary today.
 Many miracles are attributed to the graces coming from praying the rosary.
+If you need rosary beads to pray with, you can get a handcrafted wooden rosary here.

 How to Pray the Rosary